SEDR Active Citizens

 About the SEDR Project

-Supporting Effective Dispute Resolution (SEDR) was a 5-year dispute resolution project, funded by the European Union to the value of €7 million, and implemented in Sri Lanka by the British Council in partnership with The Asia Foundation.
-SEDR’s aim was to strengthen dialogue between the people and the state, thereby contributing to the resolution of critical underlying causes of conflict and the prevention of the escalation of local disputes.
+Supporting Effective Dispute Resolution (SEDR) was a 5-year project, funded by the European Union to the value of €7 million, and implemented by the British Council in partnership with The Asia Foundation from 2020 to 2025.
+At the overall level SEDR’s aim was to strengthen dialogue between the people and the state, thereby contributing to the resolution of critical underlying causes of conflict and the prevention of the escalation of local disputes into wider problems.
+At the specific level, SEDR aimed to improve dispute resolution services for both individual and community level grievances in Sri Lanka's Northern, Eastern and Uva Provinces.

 Watch: SEDR Stories and Impact